 Are Wheat Montana products Non-GMO?

-Yes, please review our Non-GMO statement attached here for further details.
+Yes, please review the Non-GMO Project website here for further details.

 What is the shelf life on your products?